hintron/celegraph/README.md

 How Celegraph works - more details:
 ------------
-When the server is first starts (see `Server::Run()` in Server.cpp), the main thread spawns an admin shell thread:
+When the server first starts (see `Server::Run()` in Server.cpp), the main thread spawns an admin shell thread:
 ```
 main
 |       admin shell
 |-------^
 |       |
 ```
-This shell provides the administrator CLI access to the server itself during operation (see AdminShell.cpp).
+This shell provides administrative CLI access to the server itself during operation (see AdminShell.cpp).
+It just loops, waiting for input from the command line.

 Once the admin shell thread has been created, the main thread (i.e. `Server::Run()`) will then create worker threads (see `Server::WorkerThread()` in Server.cpp):
 ```